 The vehicle went into service in November 2014.
 It was funded part-in-part by a substantial private donor and by the St John Scotland, through their Scottish Mountain Rescue Support Project.

 The VW is located at our secondary rescue post at Castle Douglas Fire Station.

 A new and very welcome addition to our rescue fleet in December 2017.
-Our 'Incident Control Vehicle' has been a custom conversion of a new 4x4 Ford Transit van into a mobile incident control vehicle and Ambulance.
-With donation from members of the public and discounts from Ford Direct, this vehicle is filled with the latest technology, including digital mapping, satellite connection and wifi.
-It can also be quickly adapted to securely carry a Macinness stretcher, thereby creating greater flexibility to the team by allowing us to use it, if required, as an ambulance.
+Our 'Incident Control Vehicle' is a custom conversion of a new 4x4 Ford Transit.
+With donations from members of the public and discounts from Ford Direct, this vehicle is kitted out with filled with digital mapping, satellite connection and wifi.
+It can also be quickly adapted to securely carry a MacInness stretcher, allowing us to use it, if required, as an ambulance.

 The Incident Control Vehicle is located at our Rescue Base in Newton Stewart.

 In 2019 we took delivery of Galloway Delta, a Landrover Discovery

 Prior to 1995 we relied heavily upon team members using their personal vehicles to act as rescue vehicles.
 Luckily, former Team Leader Andy Shankland had a Land Rover (pictured left), which he was happy for us to use as a rescue vehicle.
 We also had access to the police Land Rover based at Dalry Police Station.